Goodfella's: History

 Green Isle Foods Ltd, headquartered in Naas in Ireland, created the brand in 1993.
-In the early 1990s, varieties of frozen food in the UK were fairly limited to fish fingers, beefburgers and frozen chips.
-Frozen food in the UK was largely provided by Birds Eye.
-The launch of Goodfella's brought the first ever frozen pizza to the market.

 Green Isle Foods Ltd was founded in Ireland in 1982 and employed around 750 people in Ireland.
 The division was also known as Green Isle Food Group.
 In 2005, it expanded its Naas factory, adding 130 jobs.
 The site made 9-inch and 12-inch pizzas.

 Green Isle Foods was subsequently bought by Northern Foods in 1995.
 Northern Foods had been founded on 15 August 1949 and also owned the Fox's Biscuits, Holland's Pies and Matthew Walker Christmas Puddings brands.

 In 2011, 2 Sisters Food Group bought Northern Foods and then in April 2018 Nomad Foods bought the frozen pizza division, including the Goodfella's brand, from 2 Sisters.
-Nomad Foods, which is headquartered in the UK and formed in 2015, owns the Birds Eye, Findus, La Cocinera, Lutosa, Goodfella's and Aunt Bessie's brands.
+Nomad Foods, which is headquartered in the UK and formed in 2015, owns the Birds Eye, Findus, La Cocinera, Goodfella's and Aunt Bessie's brands.